openstate/openonderwijsdata-api/documentation/rst/data.rst

     board_id                                            integer                                                                 Identifier (assigned by :ref:`duodata`) of the board of this branch. branch_id                                           integer                                                                 Identifier (assigned by :ref:`duodata`) of this branch. brin                                                string                                                                  "Basis Registratie Instellingen-nummer", identifier of the school this branch belongs to.
-Alphanumeric, four characters long. corop_area                                          string                              COROP-gebied                        A COROP area in the Netherlands is a region consisting of several municipalities, and is primarily used by research institutions to present statistical data. *Source:* http://data.duo.nl/includes/navigatie/openbare_informatie/waargebruikt.asp?item=Coropgebied corop_area_code                                     integer                                                                 Identifier of the corop_area.
+Alphanumeric, four characters long. corop_area                                          string                              `COROP-gebied`_                     A COROP area in the Netherlands is a region consisting of several municipalities, and is primarily used by research institutions to present statistical data. corop_area_code                                     integer                                                                 Identifier of the corop_area.
-    correspondence_address                              :ref:`duoaddress`                                                       Correspondence address of this branch. denomination                                        string                                                                  In the Netherlands, schools can be based on a (religious [#denomination]_) conviction, which is denoted here. education_area                                      string                              Onderwijsgebied                     Education areas are aggregations of nodal areas based on regional origins and destinations of students in secondary education. *Source:* http://data.duo.nl/includes/navigatie/openbare_informatie/waargebruikt.asp?item=Onderwijsgebied education_area_code                                 integer                                                                 Identifier of the education_area.
+    correspondence_address                              :ref:`duoaddress`                                                       Correspondence address of this branch. denomination                                        string                                                                  In the Netherlands, schools can be based on a (religious [#denomination]_) conviction, which is denoted here. education_area                                      string                              Onderwijsgebied                     Education areas are aggregations of nodal areas based on regional origins and destinations of students in secondary education. education_area_code                                 integer                                                                 Identifier of the education_area.
     meta                                                :ref:`duometa`                                                          Metadata, such as date of scrape and whether this item passed validation. municipality                                        string                                                                  The name of the municipality this branch is located in. municipality_code                                   integer                                                                 Identifier (assigned by CBS [#cbs]_) to this municipality. name                                                string                                                                  Name of the school.
-    nodal_area                                          string                              Nodaal gebied                       Area defined for the planning of distribution of secondary schools. *Source:* http://data.duo.nl/includes/navigatie/openbare_informatie/waargebruikt.asp?item=Nodaal%20gebied nodal_area_code                                     integer                                                                 Identifier of the nodal_area.
+    nodal_area                                          string                              `Nodaal gebied`_                    Area defined for the planning of distribution of secondary schools. nodal_area_code                                     integer                                                                 Identifier of the nodal_area.
     phone                                               string                                                                  Phone number of the school. province                                            string                                                                  The province [#provinces]_ this branch is situated in.